thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This document updates {{RFC7925}} with respect to the X.509 certificate profile ({{certificate_profile}}) and ciphersuite requirements ({{ciphersuites}}).

+This document is organized as follows.
+The sections from {{credential_types}}
+through {{zerortt}} profile TLS/DTLS credentials and protocol features relevant to constrained IoT deployments, including credential types, session resumption, compression, forward secrecy, server name indication (SNI), record sizing, crypto agility, key lengths, and 0-RTT data. {{certificate_profile}} updates and clarifies the X.509 certificate profile from {{RFC7925}}.
+{{trust_anchor_update}} and {{certificate_overhead}} discuss trust-anchor update
+and certificate-size overhead. {{ciphersuites}} updates the ciphersuite requirements.
+The remaining sections discuss fault attacks, post-quantum cryptography, privacy, and security considerations.

 # Conventions and Terminology

 {::boilerplate bcp14}

 This document reuses the terms "SHOULD+", "SHOULD-" and "MUST-" from {{!RFC8221}}.

+This document uses TLS terminology from {{-TLS13}}, DTLS terminology from
+{{-DTLS13}}, and X.509 certificate and certification path terminology from
+{{!RFC5280}}.
+IoT device-class terminology follows {{RFC7228}} and
+{{I-D.ietf-iotops-7228bis}}.
+The DevID, IDevID, and LDevID terms used in the certificate profile are introduced in {{IEEE-802.1AR}} and described in
+{{certificate_profile}}.

 # Credential Types
+{: #credential_types}

 TLS/DTLS allow different credential types to be used.
 These include X.509 certificates and raw public keys, pre-shared keys (PSKs), and passwords.